|Dr. Jong Woo Lee meets with BSF constituent Udo Fritsch at Meningioma Awareness Day

 The Brain Science Foundation makes grants to support brain tumor research, treatment, and patient care.
 The BSF's strong working relationship with Brigham & Women’s Hospital and its affiliates allows the Foundation to access the latest thinking in a multi-disciplinary approach to meningioma and other primary brain tumor research and treatment.
 The BSF is able to fill a critical gap by funding innovations and “seed” projects that other granting agencies would not fund until greater evidence of success is generated.
-Last year alone, some remarkable goals were reached:
+In the recent past, some remarkable goals were reached:

-- The BSF funded nearly $1 million to support ten outstanding physician scientists in brain tumor research.
+- The BSF funds nearly $1 million annually to support outstanding physician scientists in brain tumor research.

 - The BSF added a new element to Meningioma Awareness Day (MAD): “One-on-One: Your Questions Answered” allowing patients and caregivers the opportunity to dialogue directly with physicians and other experts.
 This program was generously underwritten by BSF Trustee Daniel E. Ponton.

 - The Brain Science Foundation partnered with Shields MRI to present Pituitary Day, furthering our commitment to patient education.

 - BSF Principal Investigator, Elizabeth Claus, MD, PhD, used the funding she received from the BSF in collaboration with Meningioma Mommas to garner over $15 Million in grants from the National Institutes of Health to continue her intense study on Meningioma Epidemiology.
 Dr. Claus has recently launched the first ever Genome Wide Association Study of Meningioma, and she is currently enrolling patients in this study.
 To learn more about enrollment, call Lisa Calvocoressi at 203-764-8422 or email email@example.com.